-SUMMARY-Revises provisions governing the imposition of civil penalties for violations of city or county ordinances regarding the abatement of certain conditions and nuisances on property within the city or county.
-(BDR 21-266)
+SUMMARY-Revises provisions governing special assessments for the abatement of certain conditions and nuisances.
+(BDR 21-252)

-FISCAL NOTE: Effect on Local Government: No.

-Effect on the State: No.
+FISCAL NOTE: Effect on Local Government: No. Effect on the State: No.

-EXPLANATION - Matter in bolded italics is new; matter between brackets [omitted material] is material to be omitted.
+EXPLANATION - Matter in bolded italics is new; matter between brackets formitted material; is material to be omitted.